One look at Multnomah Falls and I knew why so many people make this day trip from Portland. In fact, more than 2 million people visit them annually.

 - Note above the requirements for your timed entry tickets.

-Looking for more Oregon photos, be sure to check out this stunning book by Greg Vaughn, fellow travel blogger: Photographing Oregon: A guide to the natural landmarks of Oregon.
+Looking for more Oregon photos, be sure to check out the stunning photography by Greg Vaughn, a fellow travel blogger.

 Save for later